top of page

 You Have Right To:

-• Written communication in language you understand
+• Written communication in a language you understand.

-• Privacy (no calls to employer without consent)
+• Privacy (no calls to employer without consent).

-• Reasonable calling hours (8 AM - 7 PM)
+• Reasonable calling hours (8 AM - 7 PM).

-• Dignified treatment (no abuse, threats, or coercion)
+• Dignified treatment (no abuse, threats, or coercion).

-• Grievance redressal mechanism
+• Grievance redressal mechanism.

-• Transparency in settlement terms
+• Transparency in settlement terms.

 Banks/Recovery Agents CANNOT:

-• Threaten arrest (civil debt, not criminal)
+• Threaten arrest (civil debt, not criminal).

-• Use abusive language or intimidation
+• Use abusive language or intimidation.

-• Contact your employer/family repeatedly
+• Contact your employer/family repeatedly.

-• Visit outside reasonable hours
+• Visit outside reasonable hours.

-• Take your property without legal process
+• Take your property without legal process.

-• Misrepresent legal consequences
+• Misrepresent legal consequences.

 How to Stop Loan Recovery Agent Harassment (Legal Steps)